shayanb/Bitcoin-PoS-PHP/README.md

 **sci/superadmin.php**
 Almost same as report.php but has the option to rescan the whole database to check the balances or just checks the temporary table to see if there was any transactions that has not been added to the final table, also you can __extract all the bitcoin private keys assosiated with the addresses that has balance in them__ with MultiBit.key style.
-You can easily save the output in a .key file and import it in [MultiBit].
+You can easily save the output in a .key file and import it in [MultiBit] or import it in blockchain.info.

 ------------
 Most of the core functionality is from Bitcoin SCI by Jacob Bruce.